Experienced & Expert Attorneys That Handle All Types of Phoenix Family Law Matters

 Out of state relocation by parents and children has become a common issue in family law and is taken extremely seriously as it often has a profound impact on all involved.
 As a result, Arizona has very detailed law which outlines specific requirements and guidelines for cases involving a parent who wishes to relocate the child or to prevent child relocation out of state.

-Our attorneys in Scottsdale can assist with the complicated procedures and litigation surrounding relocation and, if necessary, provide creative insight for a long-distance Parenting Plan that will maximize a non-moving parent’s contact and involvement with the child.
+Our attorneys in Phoenix can assist with the complicated procedures and litigation surrounding relocation and, if necessary, provide creative insight for a long-distance Parenting Plan that will maximize a non-moving parent’s contact and involvement with the child.
 In the alternative, if you are seeking to object to the child’s cross-state relocation, we have numerous strategies and arguments to maximize your chances for a positive result.